Obesity - sweetened beverages; Overweight - sweetened beverages; Healthy diet - sweetened beverages; Weight loss - sweetened beverages

 A 12-ounce (360 ml) serving of orange juice has about 170 calories.
 If you are already getting enough calories from the other foods you eat, an extra 170 calories a day can add up to 12 to 15 pounds (5.4 to 6.75 kg) a year.

 If you like to drink juice, consider diluting it with water.
 Try to limit juice to 8 ounces (240 ml) or less per day.
-Whole fruits are a better choice than fruit juices because they contain fiber.
+Whole fruits are a better choice than fruit juices because they contain fiber and no added sugar.

 Watch out for Those Coffee Drinks!